For general inquiries and questions about the program, please email email@example.com

 The Doctor of Marriage and Family Therapy with a focus on Advanced Human Systems is an innovative program dedicated to advancing the practice skills for practitioners in mental health fields.
 This program will foster professional advancement and excellence that provides graduates with high level training that supports the needs of our communities of interest, while focusing on inclusion, diversity, and cultural issues across all settings in which clinical and supervisory services are provided.

 Graduates of the D.M.F.T. program will be trained to work in multiple settings on multiple levels in agencies, treatment facilities, medical facilities, and other locations that provide clinical services.
 Graduates will be sufficiently trained to develop their own clinical programs, businesses, and educational trainings related to the therapeutic community.
-Graduates will obtain the coursework and clinical requirements to become a licensed marriage and family therapist intern and with additional clinical hours become a LMFT.

 The D.M.F.T. is offered residentially and takes a minimum of three years to complete the program.
 Full-time enrollment is considered to be at least nine credit hours per term, including the summer.
 Students must be enrolled full-time for the majority of their program to complete the program in the allotted 7 year timeframe.
 Once students complete their Clinical Portfolio, they can conduct their external practicums at the same time as their Applied Clinical Project (ACP) courses.
 Students are considered full time when enrolled for 3 ACP credits.
 If a student requires more than the two terms of ACP, they can take an additional term to complete the program.
 Students must be continually enrolled in classes in order to remain active the program.
 If a student cannot take classes due to unforeseen circumstances, they will need to apply for a Leave of Absence.